vamonke/doiknowyou/README.md

 ### List of known bugs

 - Joining a game in progress directs user to lobby instead of game
-- Android users kicked from game due to inactivty (?)
+- Android users kicked from game due to inactivty
+  - Mobile browsers kills certain processes to save battery
+  - Explore use of socket.io manager
 - Residuel options from previous question